ArshadAman/master-django/DailyNotes.md

 never slow down your main application.

 💡 Avoid Heavy Operations on the Production DB: Be cautious with admin actions that can trigger massive updates or slow queries on your primary database, as this can degrade performance for all users.

+Of course.
+Here is the daily learning note for Day 18.

+## Inside a DRF Request: More Than Just a View 🕵️
+Django REST Framework's APIView is the foundation for all API endpoints, and its dispatch() method is where the real magic happens.
+It’s not just a simple view; it's a multi-stage pipeline that a request must pass through before your logic ever runs.

+Think of it as a high-security checkpoint:

+Authentication 🛂: First, DRF checks your credentials.
+It runs through your authentication_classes to see who you are (e.g., from a JWT token).

+Permissions 🚪: Once it knows who you are, it checks if you're allowed to be here.
+It runs your permission_classes to see if you have access.

+Throttling 🚦: Next, it checks if you've been making too many requests.
+It runs your throttle_classes to prevent rate-limiting abuse.

+Content Negotiation 🗣️: Finally, it looks at the Accept header to decide how to format the response, choosing the best class from your renderer_classes (e.g., JSON, or a custom CSV renderer).

+Only after passing all these checks does the request finally get dispatched to your .get() or .post() method.
+If any of the first three checks fail, the request is rejected immediately.

+Pro-Tips for Scaling 📈
+💡 Cache at the Gateway: For GET requests that are the same for all users, the fastest approach is to cache the response at a higher level, like an Nginx reverse proxy or a CDN.
+This way, the request never even hits your Django application, providing the best possible performance.

+💡 Use HTTP's Built-in Caching: Don't reinvent the wheel.
+Your API can send an ETag (a hash of the response content) or Last-Modified header.
+The client can then send this back in the next request.
+If the data hasn't changed, your server can respond with a super-fast, empty 304 Not Modified status, saving bandwidth and server time.

+#Django #DjangoRESTFramework #Python #Backend #WebDevelopment #API #Scalability #SoftwareArchitecture